adamdicarlo/dotfiles/home/drush/drush_make/README.txt

     core = 6.x

+### API version

+The make file must specify which Drush Make API version it uses.
+This version of Drush Make uses API version `2`

+    api = 2

 ### Projects

-An array of the projects to be retrieved.
+An array of the projects (e.g. modules, themes, libraries, and drupal) to be retrieved.
 Each project name can be specified as a single string value.
 If further options need to be provided for a project, the project should be specified as the key.

 **Project with no further options:**